collinturbert/ClientAPI/README.md

-This project was my first Restful API.
-I created it as a practice project but it is setup to mimic a real world project that I'm working on.
+This project was created to practice creating Restful API's using Django.
+It is setup to mimic a real world project that I'm working on with a much larger dataset.

 Tools
   1. Azure Data Studio